ubinfie/ubinfie.github.io/_posts/2024-08-16-adding-to-bioconda-quickguide.md

 In this first part of a three part guide, this post aims to provide an (opinionated) guide to adding a tool or package to Bioconda.

-- _For part two of this guide, see [updating bioinformatic software on Bioconda](updating-bioconda-recipe-quickguide)_
+- _For part two of this guide, see [update a new tool or package to Bioconda](updating-bioconda-recipe-quickguide)._
 - _For part three of this guide, see [debugging a Bioconda build](debugging-bioconda-build-quickguide)._

 The [conda package manager](https://docs.conda.io/en/latest/) combined with the [Bioconda](https://bioconda.github.io/) repository has become a _de facto_ gold-standard way for distributing bioinformatics software ({% cite Gruening2018 %}).